0vivek0/text-classification-hackathon/README.md

-Use-case: Prompt Injection Detector:-
+#Prompt Injection Detector:-

-Description: Prevent abuse of chatbot by classification prompts received from user as ‘Allowed’ or ‘‘Restricted’.
+##Description: Prevent abuse of chatbot by classification of prompts received from user.

-Objective: Aim is to expose a Rest API which takes a prompt and pre-trained model classify text as ‘Allowed’ or ‘Restricted;
+##Objective: Aim is to expose a Rest API which takes a prompt and pre-trained model classify text as ‘Allowed’ or ‘Restricted;

-Scenario: Prompt Text classification.
+###Scenario: Prompt Text classification.

-Technical Implementation:
+###Technical Implementation:
 • Backend: Rest API to be created using FastAPI.
 • Detector must not be a LLM
 • Train custom model based on BERT / TF-IDF, Word2Vec or model of choice.